SluskyLab/MAHOMES/README.md

 2. MAHOMES training and performance evaluation:
     This can be done by going through each step of MAHOMES_eval_T-metal-site.ipynb.
 This notebook includes:
-    1. Reading in the data-set and holdout T-metal-sites (followed by making the change to labels found during manual inspection)
+    1. Reading in the data-set and holdout T-metal-sites
     2. Scaling the features
     3. Under-sampling the training data and removing features that are not a part of the all-category, mean sphere feature set
     4. Train an extra trees classifier to create a model that makes predictions for T-metal-sites and saves that model